Dyson DC59 Motorhead Review: Versatile and Powerful Stick Vacuum

 Note: Except for the floor tool and mini motorized attachment, the DC58 and DC59 share the same attachments.

-The mini-motorized brush tool can also be used to remove pet hair if you don’t want to use the floor tool on your sofas.
+You can use the mini-turbo brush to remove pet hair if you don’t want to use the floor tool on sofas.

 Removing pet hair on carpeted and even hard surfaces shouldn’t be a problem with the direct-driven motorized brush tool.